ajpuckett/SBSGEM_standalone/README.md

 configalign.txt: Example alignment configuration file for INFN four-layer cosmic test data. configalignHallAtest.txt: Example alignment configuration file for five-layer UVA GEM Hall A beam test data 2016.

+I have also added two utility macros:

+plot_GEMrun_summary.C
+plot_GEMrun_summary_HallA.C

+which can be used to generate a PDF file with a nice group of summary plots of the analysis.

 Detailed documentation of configuration parameters is forthcoming.
 In the mean time, read the source code.